matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 # MSC2781: Remove reply fallbacks from the specification

-Currently the specification suggest clients should send and strip a [fallback representation](https://spec.matrix.org/v1.10/client-server-api/#fallbacks-for-rich-replies) of a replied to message.
+Currently the specification suggests clients should send and strip a [fallback representation](https://spec.matrix.org/v1.10/client-server-api/#fallbacks-for-rich-replies) of a replied to message.
 The fallback representation was meant to simplify supporting replies in a new client, but in practice they add complexity, are